 Our Top Picks

 Overall we had a great time at the Food & Wine Festival this year.
-The Maple Bourbon Cheesecake and the Mimosa Flights were definitely standouts.
-Either one (or both) would make a great addition to anyone’s must-try list.
+The Maple Bourbon Cheesecake and the Mimosa Flights were definitely standouts and would make a great addition to anyone’s must-try list.
+The real winner this year is Flavors from Fire.
+Everything we tried was great and packed with flavour.
+Who doesn’t like something from the grill?
 Circle them in your Festival Passport, write them out on your hand…just make sure you give them a try!